 We also take part in the annual Destinations of Leavers from Higher Education (DLHE) survey to find out what our graduates are doing six months after they left us.
 The results are published on Unistats and you can see summary statistics in the Key Information Sets box at the bottom of this page.

-Lynette Howell (Management 2000) is a film entrepreneur.
-Her LA-based company has produced Blue Valentine and Half Nelson.
+Image: Image: Lynette Howell (Management 2000) is a film entrepreneur.
+Her LA-based company has produced The Place Beyond the Pines, Blue Valentine and Half Nelson and was one of the producers on Big Eyes.
+She is currently working on The Accountant with Ben Affleck.
 She is pictured here after giving a masterclass to our BA (Honours) Music, Theatre and Entertainment Management students.